dprodrigues/portifolio/README.md

 # Daniel Rodrigues

-This portifolio were created with Vue for study purpuses
+This portfolio were created with Vue for study purposes

 ## Running